GPT Image 2 Review: Prompt Guide and Use Cases in 2026

 Generating a strong image is one step.
 Turning it into motion is where most workflows break down.
 You finish a character portrait or a product poster in GPT Image 2, and then you need to open a separate tool, re-upload the file, and hope the video model does not warp your carefully composed image.
 That friction is exactly what PixVerse is built to eliminate.

-GPT Image 2 Is Coming to PixVerse
+GPT Image 2 Is Now Live on PixVerse

 This matters for a practical reason: when you generate an image and immediately feed it into an image-to-video pipeline on the same platform, the video model has direct access to the full-resolution source file and its metadata.
 There is no quality loss from compression, format conversion, or resolution mismatch.
 The result is cleaner motion and fewer artifacts in the final video.